imwithfriends/passwordless-login/readme.txt

 = Isn't it more complicated they just entering a password? =

 	Weak passwords are used every day by users.
-There are also people who user the same password across various services and websites.
+There are also people who use the same password across various services and websites.
 By using the Passwordless Login plugin your users will have one less password to worry about.

 = But what if my users don't want to login every time via their email?  =

-	You can extend the auth cookie expiration to something like 1 month or 3 months. (currently only possible via code; will be available in a future version).
+	You can extend the auth cookie expiration to something like 1 month or 3 months (this can be changed by using the wpa_change_link_expiration filter).
 Also, you can offer Passwordless Login as an alternative login system and enforce stronger passwords on registration using <a href="http://wordpress.org/plugins/profile-builder/">Profile Builder plugin.</a>

 = I can't find a question similar to my issue; Where can I find support? =